chantastic/sites/sites/reactpatterns.com/pages/index.md

 You can't use if/else statements inside a component declarations.
 So [conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) and [short-curcuit evaluation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Short-circuit_evaluation) are your friends.

+You should be aware that each time the condition switches between truthy or falsey between renders, the resulting component will be un/re-mounted, hence if the condition is likely to toggle regularly during the parent's lifetime, or the child has heavy mounting processes or side-effects you wish to only fire once, you may actually prefer keeping the component rendered while (eg.) toggling the `display` style property, or `classNames` prop, using lifecycle methods within the child, or injecting a reusable wrapper designed specifically to handle this case.

 ### `if`

 ```jsx